BenjaminVierstraete2/Facial_Recognition_dogdoor/README.md

   <img src="assets/locking_mechanism.gif" width="480" height="760">
 </p>

 If u are interested in the prototype and how it is wired?
-See the Manuals folder for more information
+See the manuals folder for more information.

 # Sources

+## object detection sources

 https://github.com/tensorflow/models

+## Face recognition sources

+## Other